BioAlgs/MetaGen/README.md

 ---
 ### (Old Pipline)
-If users want to MetaGen separately, they can follow the following instructions.
+If users want to run MetaGen separately, they can follow the following instructions.
 Set the environment variables for the path of MetaGen, testing data set and work directory as
 ```shellscript
 mkdir work